Here's the one tool you need to make healthy snacks at home

 What kind of food can I dehydrate?

-You can dehydrate a variety of foods, from juicy tomatoes to leftover fresh herbs.
-But you don’t have to stop at produce.
-You can marinate slices of brined beef, chicken, and fish in sauces and spices and then leave them in a dehydrator to make jerky the old-fashioned way.
-If you’re interested in snacking on healthy treats, you can spread yogurt over the tray and make rolled-up yogurt leathers.
+You can dehydrate a variety of foods, from juicy tomatoes to leftover fresh herbs—but you don’t have to stop at produce.
+You can marinate or brine beef, chicken, and fish and then leave them in a dehydrator to make jerky the old-fashioned way.
+You can even dehydrate yogurt by spreading it in a thin layer across the tray to make yogurt roll-ups.

 Factors that may affect drying time

-Before you start the drying process, you should make sure all the pieces of your produce or meat are the same size.
+Before you start the drying process, you should make sure all pieces of whatever you're dehydrating are the same size.
 Evenly sliced food creates a uniform look and decreases your odds of over- or under-drying.
 Each piece should also be less than a quarter inch thick.
-One of our cooking writers, Lindsay Mattison, recommends this mandoline slicer for achieving perfectly even cuts.
+We recommend this highly-rated mandoline slicer for achieving perfectly even cuts.

 The water and sugar content in fruits, vegetables, and meats all affect drying time.
 The general rule of thumb is that the more moisture and sugar your food contains, the more drying time it will require.
-For the right drying time and temperature combination, you can refer to this guide.

-Because a dehydrator pulls in air from the surrounding area, you should also check with your local weather service for humidity data before you begin.
+Consult this guide for approximate drying times and dehydrating temperatures, but remember that your local weather will impact the dehydration process because a dehydrator pulls in air from the surrounding area.
 The higher the humidity level, the longer your food will take to dry.

 How to prepare your food before drying